 When seeing a specialist for an animal that needs comprehensive care, your reimbursement from pet insurance can actually go down with each visit.
 If you keep your pet healthy and happy, rarely will you need to go to the vet except for the occasional checkup and vaccinations.

-Instead of paying for pet insurance, try starting a savings account or emergency fund for your pet.
+If you want to save more, instead of paying for pet insurance, start a pet savings account or emergency fund for your pet.

 This will give you the time to save up the money while your dog is young and healthy.
 It ensures that when your Fido starts getting older and having more health problems you have money saved up to cover it (without having to pay a monthly fee).